lingtalfi/js-extension-ling/README.md

 2020-04-09

 Compares whether the two given blobs are identical.
+Returns true if they are, false if they aren't.

 For performances reasons, the size is used by default if the blob size is more than 1M (set useTrick argument to false to do byte by byte comparison).